technicalandcloud/Azure_Arc_PrivateLink/README.md

-# Azure Arc Jumpstart with Private Link (Terraform)
+# Azure Arc with Private Link (Terraform)

 This Terraform configuration deploys a full Azure Arc-enabled infrastructure scenario using **Azure Virtual Network Gateway connections** between simulated **on-premises** and **Azure** environments.
-It includes support for **Azure Arc Private Link**, **Windows VM onboarding**, and **secure remote access via Azure Bastion**.
+It includes support for **Azure Arc Private Link**, **Windows VM onboarding**, and **secure remote access via Azure Bastion**. ℹ️ This project is based on the community work from Azure Arc Jumpstart.
 ---

 ## 📌 Features